PaulRoebuck.co.uk

 Working with people.

 An NGE will often be a people person, sensitive to the needs of others, mindful of being accepted by peers and superiors; a great quality in leadership.
-Similarly a NMF might be great at focussing and driving a team to a specific desired outcome.
+Similarly a FOF might be great at focussing and driving a team to a specific desired outcome.
 Another great leadership quality.

-What’s the source of NMF or NGE
+What’s the source of FOF or NGE

 Putting the nature / nurture argument to one side, from my research and experience the source of your behaviour type lays in your upbringing.

 A critical parent, who reminded you things were not quite good enough will lead to NGE in you.
-A parent who can never be to blame or at fault is the foundation of NMF in you.
+A parent who can never be to blame or at fault is the foundation of FOF in you.

 Oh, and before you start blaming your parents for how you are spare a thought for them.
 They learned their behaviour from someone (that wise and lovely man you call Grandad or that patient and caring lady you call Grandma), and as parents they didn’t get a manual with you, they just made it up whilst wanting the best for you.